 - One athlete no medal will be awarded (the athlete will receive a participation medal from IJF.
-There will be no flag, national anthem during this awarding ceremony) - Two athletes two medals awarded only if the second placed athlete has won at least one contest.
-In the case of no contest won there will only be one medal awarded. - Three athletes three medals will be awarded only if the third-place athlete has won at least one contest.
-In the case of no contest won there will only be two medals awarded - · Four athletes three medals awarded - Five athletes three medals awarded - Six or more athletes four medals awarded
+There will be no flag, national anthem during this awarding ceremony).

+- Two athletes two medals awarded.

+- Three athletes three medals awarded.

+- Four athletes four medals awarded.

+- · Five athletes four medals awarded.

+- Six or more athletes four medals awarded.